aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 #### Beacon Constraint

-A beacon may be constrained to fewer buckets than is specified in the [beacon version](search-config.md#beacon-version-initialization).
+A beacon may be constrained to fewer partitions than is specified in the [beacon version](search-config.md#beacon-version-initialization).

-If an item is being written or queried as bucket `X`, but the [standard beacon](#standard-beacon-initialization) is constrained to only `N` buckets, then the bucket used to [encode](#bucket-beacon-encoding) the beacon MUST be `X % N`, where `%` is the modulo or remainder operation.
+If an item is being written or queried as partition `X`, but the [standard beacon](#standard-beacon-initialization) is constrained to only `N` partitions, then the partition used to [encode](#partition-beacon-encoding) the beacon MUST be `X % N`, where `%` is the modulo or remainder operation.

 Examples:

-- If a beacon is constrained to one bucket, then it is always encoded as bucket `0`.
+- If a beacon is constrained to one partition, then it is always encoded as partition `0`.
-- If a beacon is constrained to three buckets, then the beacon is always encoded as bucket `0`, `1` or `2`.
+- If a beacon is constrained to three partitions, then the beacon is always encoded as partition `0`, `1` or `2`.
-  If the current bucket is `7`, then the beacon is encoded as for bucket `1`.
+  If the current partition is `7`, then the beacon is encoded as for partition `1`.

 ### Default Construction